-performance.
-The empirical studies on bank profitability can be divided into two directions: analysis of banking profitability in multiple countries and analysis on the example of a single country.
+Table 5 The effects of the main determinants of banking activities development for emerging market countries a single country.
 In other words, there are a few studies on emerging market countries.
 But the studies of the individual emerging country provide evidence that risk and competition affect profitability as in Table 6.